Yukon Gold Potato

 Health Benefits

-- Contains resistant starch when cooked and cooled, which acts as a prebiotic fiber supporting digestive health
+- Contains resistant starch when cooked and cooled, supporting digestive health and metabolic function

-- Naturally gluten-free and suitable for celiac disease and gluten sensitivity
+- Naturally gluten-free and suitable for celiac disease management

 Buying Guide